-The aim of National Institute of Wind Energy under its Wind Resource Assessment & Offshore Project is tois to locate wind rich sites in the country through field measurements for the development of wind energy utilization.
+The aim of National Institute of Wind Energy under its Wind Resource Assessment & Offshore Project is to locate wind rich sites in the country through field measurements for the development of wind energy utilization.
 The data generated thus from all parts of the country is to be consolidated for the preparation of a National wind resource atlas.
 Apart from this all wind resource related studies on–land and off-shore using other techniques like models and satellite information are also to be used for the exploitation of wind energy.
 The division is involved in activities related to the development of offshore wind power projects in the country by using the latest and advance technologies currently available in the world.

 Dedicated 20/25/30/50/100/120m guyed masts with multilevel instrumentation are used for the investigation.
 Reliable and fully automated instruments that can give the necessary output for the wind energy resource assessment is being used at the field stations.